mozilla-services/merino-py/docs/adr/0003-test-containers.md

 **Chosen option: A**

-Overall, we believe that increasing the scope of integration tests to verify third-party integrations with [Testcontainers'][4] will be the most effective and sustainable way forward.
+Overall, we believe that increasing the scope of integration tests to verify third-party integrations with [Testcontainers][4] will be the most effective and sustainable way forward.
-Testcontainers "Test dependencies as code" approach best fulfills the Usability & Skill Transferability and Maturity & Expandability decision drivers and long-term would prove to be the most Cost Efficient option.
+Testcontainers' "Test dependencies as code" approach best fulfills the Usability & Skill Transferability and Maturity & Expandability decision drivers and long-term would prove to be the most Cost Efficient option.

 We expect there to be initial labour costs to integrating Testcontainers, but anticipate that moving more verification responsibility to the integration test layer will be more accessible for developers and will reduce bugs found between Merino and third-party integrations.

 Testcontainers is a widely adopted container-based test platform that supports a wide range of programming languages including Python and Rust, which are popular at Mozilla and there is indication that Testcontainers would have applicability across services in PXI.
 Given the success of Rapid Release and other experiments in Merino, it's a good candidate to use in Merino first as a pilot test.
 Should we find any issues or unsoundness about it, we can always revert the decision in the future.

 ## Pros and Cons of the Options

 ### A. Yes.
 Expand the Scope of Integration Tests Using Dependency Docker Containers (Testcontainers)

 A preference for the unit and integration feature test layers in Merino has emerged over time.
 These test layers are white-box, which means developers can more easily set up program environments to test either happy paths or edge cases.
-In addition, tooling for debugging and measuring code coverage is readily available in these layers.
-[Testcontainers][4] can be used to increase the scope of integration tests, covering the interface with third-party integrations, the current test strategy's point of weakness.
+In addition, tooling for debugging and measuring code coverage is readily available in these layers.[Testcontainers][4] can be used to increase the scope of integration tests, covering the interface with third-party integrations, the current test strategy's point of weakness.

 #### Pros

 * Testcontainers works with any Docker image.
 Almost all the existing dependencies (or their close emulators) of Merino can be run as Docker containers.
 As a result, we can use real dependencies in Merino's tests as opposed to test doubles
 * Testcontainers allows developers to programmatically launch and manage containers in the test code.
 This simplifies its usage for developers, who will not need to run any Docker commands separately for testing
 * Testcontainers, which has [recently been acquired by Docker][5], is fairly mature and supports many popular programming languages.
 There are also a large number of community maintained clients available for popular services such as PostgreSQL, Redis, Elasticsearch, etc.
 * Testcontainers is lightweight and sandboxed, meaning service resources aren't shared and are cleaned up automatically, promoting test isolation and parallelization
 * Docker-compose is also supported by Testcontainers, facilitating use of multiple dependency containers for more complex test cases
 * Testcontainers supports both Python and Rust languages and works well with their respective test frameworks [PyTest][6] and [Cargo-Test][7]

 #### Cons
 * A Docker runtime is required to run all the tests that depend on Testcontainers.
 Docker is already setup in CI, but developers may need to install a Docker runtime locally
 * Integration tests cannot be run completely offline as Docker images need to be downloaded first
 * Developers will need to understand more about how to configure and work with dependency containers.
 The development community has many popular services out of the box, but developers would still need to know and do more than what's required when using test doubles
 * It could be challenging to provision test fixtures for the underlying containers.
 Feeding the fixture data into the containers could be complex.

 ### B. Yes.
 Reduce the Dependency Overhead in Tests Using Development and Stage Environments

 Using Merino's staging environment and third-party development resources in tests has been considered.
 This would effectively cover the current test strategy's weakness with third-party integrations without the cost and complexity involved with setting up test doubles or dependency containers.
 However, this approach has a key challenge in how to share the stage environment across all the test consumers (devs & CI) as most of the services do not support multi-tenant usage and would require a significant amount of effort to support resource isolation.

 #### Pros